 What is Financial Administration?

-Sometimes in life, an adult needs assistance with managing their financial affairs.
+Sometimes in life, person needs assistance with their financial affairs.
 This may be due to an intellectual disability, psychiatric illness, acquired brain injury or an age related illness.
-Without support, the adult’s needs may not be met or they may be vulnerable to exploitation or neglect.
+Without support, the person’s needs may not be met or they may be vulnerable to exploitation or neglect.

-For example, an adult may not budget effectively to meet their needs, adequately insure their car or home or apply for their full government pension benefits.
+For example, a customer may not budget effectively to meet their needs, adequately insure their car or home or apply for their full government pension benefits.
 The Public Trustee can assist by acting as Financial Administrator or Financial Attorney.

 As the largest and most experienced administrator in Queensland, the Public Trustee is uniquely placed to meet the diverse needs of Queenslanders.

 The Public Trustee provides independent and impartial services as administrator or attorney and can assist in managing financial matters for an individual, ensuring the correct income is received, accounts are paid and a budget is maintained.